 Remember to stay human – avoiding messaging that sounds too ‘robotic’.
 You have the opportunity to help people find hope in the chaos and calm in the storm.
 Use it!

 During this challenging time, we are continuing to offer our perspectives and lessons learned from working with thousands of nonprofits.
-Click here to access our COVID-19 Resource Center.
+Click here to access our COVID-19 Resource Center and Global Giving’s Covid19 Resource center.

 Here you will find resources that provide best practices and optimal strategies to help your organization build a path through this crisis and beyond.